alindeman/upgradingtorails4/text/61_action_controller_and_action_view.markdown

 wishlist by incrementing the string to `"v2"` (and later to "`v3`" and so on) any time the markup inside the `cache` block is changed.
-If the `"v1"` were not present or not incremented, the application might display a mishmash of cached content with the older markup appearing alongside updated content with newer markup.
+If the `"v1"` were not present or not incremented, the application might display a mishmash of cached content with the older markup alongside updated content with newer markup.

 For instance, a designer adding a CSS class to the wishlist title header tag would also need to increment the string to make sure every wishlist title